Postgraduate Certificate in Architectural History

 How you will study

-The first two units, Historical Studies, are taught at Oxford University's Department for Continuing Education (OUDCE), Rewley House, 1 Wellington Square, Oxford, and the third unit, Site Evaluation and Survey, is taught at Oxford Brookes in Headington.
-The dissertation is supervised within OUDCE.
+- The first two units, Historical Studies 1 and 2, are taught at the Oxford University Department of Continuing Education (OUDCE), Rewley House, 1 Wellington Square, Oxford.

 Teaching takes place on Monday mornings, from 9.30am to 1pm, over three terms commencing in the autumn each year.
 Some sessions in Unit 3 will be held on Monday afternoons between 2pm and 5.30pm, and one continues on to a Tuesday.